Francois-Coleongco/Steganography_Suite/README.md

 # 🕵️ Steganography Suite

-This project is a fully local steganography and encryption tool that lets you encode and decode secret messages inside image files — complete with a modern GUI.
+This project is a fully local steganography and encryption tool that lets you encode and decode secret messages inside image files in a desktop GUI.

 Unlike most stego tools, this one adds an extra layer of **AES-GCM 256-bit encryption**, secured by a master password.
-In other words: not only is your data hidden inside an image — it’s also encrypted.
+In other words: not only is your data hidden inside an image, it’s also encrypted.

 ---